Dale Roberts

 Investment

-Many countries use national competitions for nation building or 'soft power'.
+Many countries use international competitions for nation-building or "soft power".

 That investment would no doubt play out on the sporting field as well.